The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: Sharp Bernstein threshold and structural positioning

 \subsection{Positioning of the $W$-operator}

-The preceding results show that the $W$-operator lies outside the classical Bernstein--subordination framework that underpins Caputo and Riemann--Liouville derivatives \cite{Pruss2016,SchillingSongVondracek2012}.
-It therefore defines a new class of Volterra-type fractional operators with a controlled two-regime frequency structure.
+The preceding results show that the $W$-operator has a more subtle position with respect to Bernstein theory than suggested by the canonical product factorization alone.
+The factorization

+is not compatible with the standard product mechanism when $\beta>0$, because $h_\alpha$ is not completely monotone.
+Nevertheless, the symbol itself is Bernstein exactly in the natural range $0\le\beta\le1$.

+This distinction is important.
+The $W$-operator is not obtained from the usual complete-Bernstein-times-completely-monotone construction, but in the range $0\le\beta\le1$ its symbol still belongs to the Bernstein class through a direct derivative argument.
+For $\beta>1$, the operator leaves the Bernstein class.
+At the Volterra level, however, the kernel representation and the reciprocal-kernel construction remain meaningful for all $\beta\ge0$.

-Despite this, the $W$-operator retains a robust analytical structure: it admits a Volterra convolution kernel expressed in terms of Prabhakar Mittag--Leffler functions, satisfies a fundamental theorem of calculus, has the correct classical limit as $\alpha\to1$, and generates well-posed abstract Cauchy problems via resolvent-based Laplace inversion (see Sections~\ref{sec:volterra-inverse} and~\ref{sec:W-evolution}).
+Despite the failure of the canonical product mechanism, the $W$-operator retains a robust analytical structure: it admits a Volterra convolution kernel expressed in terms of Prabhakar Mittag--Leffler functions, satisfies a fundamental theorem of calculus, has the correct classical limit as $\alpha\to1$, and generates well-posed abstract Cauchy problems via resolvent-based Laplace inversion in the natural range $0\le\beta\le1$; see Sections~\ref{sec:volterra-inverse} and~\ref{sec:W-evolution}.

 Compared with the Atangana--Baleanu operator \cite{Luchko2019AB}, the $W$-operator avoids high-frequency saturation and preserves a clear spectral separation between fractional and first-order regimes.
-This controlled frequency behaviour motivates its construction and places it beyond, rather than within, Bernstein theory.
+This controlled frequency behaviour motivates its construction and places it in a distinct Volterra--Bernstein configuration: Bernstein in the sharp range $0\le\beta\le1$, but not through the standard product mechanism.